jimszalew/ps-code-challenge/readme.md

     -max_chairs: The number of chairs at the place_with_max_chairs

     *Please also include a brief description of how you verified #4*

+    *Jim*:
+    - SELECT * FROM post_codes; will provide the view SQL
+    - I used psql and checked values to make sure they were correct.
+I had to stumble through modifying my query in the terminal to get it right.
+This is my first time creating a sql view and I am unfamiliar with testing methods.
+Becoming more familiar with those practices will make future tasks of this nature go faster.
+So far I have been unable to figure out how to add my sql view files to git, but running the migrations will at least generate those locally.

 5) Write a Rails script to categorize the cafes and write the result to the category according to the rules:[provide the script]
     - If the Post Code is of the LS1 prefix type: